|Nouri al-Maliki, left, and Ayad Allawi had previously disagreed on who should form the new government [Reuters]|

 “But concerns linger over the ability of this government to take any effective decisions given the sectarian nature along which the various positions were distributed.”

-Other legislators said they, too, were irritated that al-Maliki did not present a cabinet with names of candidates for all 42 posts.
+Some legislators said they were irritated that al-Maliki did not present a cabinet with names of candidates for all 42 posts.

 “An agreement should be reached on all security posts,” Mahmoud Othman, an independent Kurdish politician, said.
 “Why should they remain open and with the prime minister for an unspecified period of time?”